dinesh-14/namaste-react/README.md

 - Configiure parcelrc file to disable default babel transpilation in order to make babel for jest work which is added in babel.conifig.js file

 - jest configuration using npx jest --init use jsDom which is an environment to run test cases
 - install jsdom library
+- install @babel/preset-react - To give JSX support while writing test cases
+- install @testing-library/jest-dom for  .toBeInTheDocument type functions while writing test cases
+- add in babel config file
+-